-CHAPTER 1 “TRUTHS AND UNTRUTHS”

-But that wasn’t what the American Dream entailed when the writer James Truslow Adams popularized it in 1931, in his book “The Epic of America.”

 Economic inequality in the United States has been at its highest level since the 1930s, yet most Americans remain relatively unconcerned with the issue.
 Why?
-One theory is that Americans accept such inequality because they overestimate the reality of the “American dream” — the idea that any American, with enough resolve and determination, can climb the economic ladder, regardless of where he starts in life.
-The American Dream implies that the greatest economic rewards rightly go to society’s most hard-working and deserving members.
+One theory is that Americans accept such inequality because they overestimate the reality of the American dream— the idea that any American with enough resolve and determination can climb the economic ladder, regardless of where he or she starts in life.
+The American dream implies that the greatest economic rewards rightly go to society’s most hard-working and deserving members.

-Recently, studies by two independent research teams (each led by an author of this article) found that Americans across the economic spectrum did indeed severely misjudge the amount of upward mobility in society.
-The data also confirmed the psychological utility of this mistake: Overestimating upward mobility was self-serving for rich and poor people alike.
+Recently, studies by two independent research teams (each led by the author of this article found that Americans across the economic spectrum did indeed severely misjudge the amount of upward mobility in society.
+The data also confirmed the psychological utility of this mistake: overestimating upward mobility was self-serving for rich and poor people alike.
 For those who saw themselves as rich and successful, it helped justify their wealth.
 For the poor, it provided hope for a brighter economic future.

-In studies by one author of this article, Shai Davidai, and the Cornell psychologist Thomas Gilovich, published earlier this year in Perspectives on Psychological Science, more than 3,000 respondents viewed a graph of the five income Quintiles in American society and were asked to estimate the likelihood that a randomly selected person born to the bottom quintile would move to each of the other income Quintiles in his lifetime.
+In studies carried out by Shai Davidai and Cornell psychologist Thomas Gilovich and published in Perspectives on Psychological Science, more than 3,000 respondents viewed a graph of the five income quintiles in American society and were asked to estimate the likelihood that a randomly selected person born to the bottom quintile would move to each of the other income quintiles in his or her lifetime.
 These estimates were compared with actual mobility trends documented by the Pew Research Center.
-Participants in the survey overshot the likelihood of rising from the poorest quintile to one of the three top Quintiles by nearly 15 percentage points.
-(On average, only 30 percent of individuals make that kind of leap.)
+Participants in the survey overshot the likelihood of rising from the poorest quintile to one of the three top quintiles by nearly fifteen percentage points.
+(On average, only 30% of individuals make that kind of leap.)

-Studies by another author of this article, the University of Illinois psychologist Michael W. Kraus, and his colleague Jacinth J. X. Tan, to be published in next month’s issue of the Journal of Experimental Social Psychology, found a similar pattern: When asked to estimate how many college students came from families in the bottom 20 percent of income, respondents substantially misjudged, estimating that those from the lowest income bracket attended college at a rate five times greater than the actual one documented by the Current Population Survey.
+Studies by University of Illinois psychologist Michael W. Kraus and his colleague Jacinth J. X. Tan, published in the Journal of Experimental Social Psychology, found a similar pattern: when asked to estimate how many college students came from families in the bottom 20% of income, respondents substantially misjudged, estimating that those from the lowest income bracket attended college at a rate five times greater than the actual rate documented by the Current Population Survey.

 One experiment by Professors Kraus and Tan demonstrated the self-serving nature of these errant upward mobility estimates.
-As with the studies above, participants were asked to estimate the ease of moving up the economic ladder.
+As with the studies just cited, participants were asked to estimate the ease of moving up the economic ladder.
 This time, however, they were also asked to estimate upward mobility for people who were like them “in terms of goals, abilities, talents, and motivations.”
 In this case, respondents were even more likely to overestimate upward mobility.
 We believe unduly in our own capacity to move up the economic ladder, and these beliefs increase our mobility overestimates more generally.

 Before looking at what the American dream is today, we need to look at its roots.
-The Declaration of Independence protects your opportunity to improve your life, no matter who you are.
-It boldly proclaims:

-"We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
-That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed."
+The Declaration of Independence protects American citizens’ opportunity to improve their lives, no matter who they are.
+It boldly proclaims: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
+That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed.”